flancian/agora/README.md

 ![Agora](agora.gif)

-The Agora is also a narrative: the Agora is a virtual place assembled from fragments of our internet.
+The Agora is also a narrative: the Agora is a virtual place assembled from intereting fragments of our internet.
 This repository points to many such places.
+Feel free to explore and have fun!

 ## Who builds the Agora?